geek-is-stupid/geek-is-stupid.github.io/_posts/2020-03-18-Unit-Test-asynchronous-timeout-0-1seconds.md

 ---------------

-## 0.1 or 3 does not matter, mocking matters
+## 0.1 or 3 does not matter, mocking matters!